Driveway Landscaping Ideas That Make Your Home Look Amazing Before Anyone Even Gets to the Front Door

 Texture Mixing

-Flat surfaces bored me, so I started mixing textures along the driveway edge.
-I pair gravel with mulch or stone with plants to create contrast.
+Flat surfaces looked dull, so I started mixing textures along the driveway edge.
+Pair gravel with mulch or stone with plants to create contrast.

-Different textures stop the space from looking dull without adding clutter.
+Different textures add interest without adding clutter.
 Each material has a clear role, which keeps maintenance simple.

 Narrow Gardens

-Every inch counts here.
-Tight spacing keeps things clean and walkable.
-This approach proves small spaces can still feel thoughtful.
+Every inch counts, so tight spacing keeps things clean and walkable.

 Evergreen Order